edwardsp/ai-on-aks/readme.md

 #### Reporting a bad node with GHR

+**Pre-requisites**

+* The subscription must have Guest Health Reporting enabled.
+* The identity for the node pool must have the "Impact Reporter" role assigned to it.

 The `example/ghr-node` has an example that will report a node that has failed the health check through Guest Health Reporting.
 The image is built as follows:

 ```